I’m reading at Mercer County Library (Lawrence Branch) with some other area authors next Wednesday. Come support local writers!

 Halle Butler.
 Jillian.
 2015.
 Besides the excitement of seeing a 5 Under 35 winner come from a small press (Curbside Splendor), I absolutely loved this.
 Being in your 20s is supposed to be fun, or at least that’s what people say.
-Hilarious and cynical, Butler perfectly captures the unfun aspects, like being poor and unsuccessful and realizing that you’ll probably spend most of your life at jobs you don’t like.
+Hilarious and cynical, Butler perfectly captures the unfun aspects, like being poor and unsuccessful.
 The narrator is a depressed, jerky young woman, and there is something so utterly satisfying about seeing this represented in literature.
 Bonus points for hating on the kind of people who don’t understand other people’s unhappiness.

 Jonathan Dee.
 The Privileges (reread).
 2010.
 A carefully observed, wonderfully written, deliciously voyeuristic novel about the lives of the wealthy.

 George Eliot.
 The Mill on the Floss.
 1860.
 Eliot brilliantly examines the childhood, adolescence, and young adulthood of a woman who doesn’t fit with societal conventions.
 More than that, it’s a novel about family, a subject Eliot treats with compassion and warmth.
 She’s simply one of the best novelists in the English language, writing with incredible intelligence, wisdom, and generosity.